BYU-Hydroinformatics/gwdm/docs/source/installation.rst

 ------------------------------------------

 .. warning::
-      If the Tethys server is running from the previous step, make sure to quit the serve with CONTROL-C before proceeding to the next step.
+      If the Tethys server is running from the previous step, make sure to quit the server with CONTROL-C before proceeding to the next step.
 1. Create a directory (folder) in the home directly and name it (e.g. "tethys_dev").
-In this directory, GWDM app will be cloned from the following link: https://github.com/BYUHydroinformatics/gwdm
+In this directory, the GWDM app will be cloned from the following link: https://github.com/BYUHydroinformatics/gwdm
 2. On the right side of the repository, click on ``Code`` green box and then click on the button to copy the URL
-3. Bring up a terminal windown and go to the directory just created by executing the following command.
+3. Bring up a terminal window and go to the directory just created by executing the following command.

          .. code-block:: bash

              cd tethys_dev

-   ``tethys_dev`` should be modified if the directly is named differently.
+   ``tethys_dev`` should be modified if the directory is named differently.

 4. The GDWM app will be cloned here.
 To clone the app, type the following: